tsgates/arch-wiki-markdown/wiki/Poulsbo.md

 Poulsbo
 =======

-> Summary

-The current state of Intel GMA500/Poulsbo hardware support under Arch Linux.

-> Related
+Related articles

-Intel Graphics
+-   Intel Graphics

-Xorg
+-   Xorg

-MPlayer
+-   MPlayer

-> Resources

-Poulsbo Discussion in Arch BBS

 The Intel GMA 500 series, also known by it's codename Poulsbo or Intel System Controller Hub US15W, is a family of integrated video adapters